Abandoned Australia: 100 spine-tingling places you won't want to visit

 Glen Davis Shale Oil Works, Capertee Valley, New South Wales

 The remains of one of Capertee Valley’s most significant industrial settlements can be seen on its eastern rim.
 The Glen Davis Shale Oil Works operated from 1938 to 1948 and was one of the largest employers in the area with the settlement home to around 2,500 people at its peak.
-Now its dormant machinery and structures, which are encroached on by the bush, can be visited on guided tours on Saturdays.

-Q Station Retreat, Sydney, Australia
+Q Station Retreat, Sydney, New South Wales

 Built on Sydney's North Head in 1832 to contain early immigrants afflicted by disease, the harbour city's old quarantine station was a place of horror for many and is said to be one of Australia’s most haunted buildings.
 Close to 600 inhabitants died here.
-Now a hotel and tourist attraction, Q Station Retreat runs a host of history and ghost tours around its network of eerie buildings, including the so-called Gravedigger's Cottage (pictured), one of the earliest surviving structures of the old quarantine station.

 Lake Harry Homestead Ruins, Birdsville Track, South Australia

-Sacred Heart church, Leonora, Western Australia
+Sacred Heart Church, Leonora, Western Australia

 An old mining town just north of Kalgoorlie, Leonora was born in 1896 with its early gold prospectors first living in settlements made of hessian and timber shacks.
-It was formally gazetted on 21 August 1900 and a steam tramway linked it with now-ghost town Gwalia.
-The sleepy town is full of fascinating relics of the past, including the Catholic Sacred Heart church, established in 1901.
-Built of corrugated iron and timber, the historic site has no resident priest and is fenced off today.
+It was formally gazetted on 21 August, 1900, and a steam tramway linked it with the now-ghost town, Gwalia.

 Old Dubbo Gaol, Dubbo, New South Wales

-Life was brutal for those unfortunate enough to be incarcerated here.
-Originally a courthouse lockup in 1847, Old Dubbo had evolved into a notorious country gaol by 1859 as the town burgeoned along with crimes fuelled by hunger and poverty.
 The gaol closed in 1966 and sat derelict until it was restored and opened as a historic site in 1974.
-Sign up for an after-dark Beyond the Grave tour to explore by torchlight as you’re regaled with spine-tingling tales.
+Sign up for an after-dark Beyond the Grave tour – run once a month – to explore by torchlight as you’re regaled with spine-tingling tales.

 Pensioner Guard Cottages, Lake Coogee, Western Australia